-Feature Description Opportunity/ Allocation CEO/Managing Director: 70% of fixed remuneration Other Executives: 50% of fixed remuneration The opportunity is divided by the share price face value to determ mine the number of rights.
-Performance hurdle Vesting of the rights will be subject to achievement of the vesting g conditions set out below: Vesting Condition 1: The main Vesting Condition is that the eliquithin the Group on the Test Date.
-If employment has ceased with performance rights will lapse unless the Board at its absolute discontinuous. th the Group prior to the Test Date, the Vesting Condition 2: Vesting is also conditional on the continuation of good conduct and the execut of duties in the best interests of Metarock.
-If it is deemed the eligible participant has acted fraudulent or dishonestly, or is in breach of obligations to Metarock, the Board at its discretion may determine th some or all of the performance rights will lapse.
-Vesting Condition 3: If Vesting Conditions 1 and 2 are achieved there are two further Vesting Conditions that will each be applied independently to 50% of the performance rights.
-These Vestin Conditions depend on Metarock's TSR percentile rank during the TSR measurement period and t Earnings per Share (EPS) performance over the measurement period: (a) Tranche A: 50% of the performance rights will be conditional companies in the ASX Peer Group.
-The ASX Peer Group consis Small Ordinaries Index; and (b) Tranche B: 50% of the performance rights will be conditional on the Company's EPS performance.
-The percentage of performance rights which will vest will be as s specified in the table below: TSR Rank during TSR measurement period Proportion of Tranche A to vest Below 50th percentile of the ASX Peer Group 0% 50th percentile to 75th percentile of the ASX Peer Group 50% plus 2% for each percentile above 50th percentile Above 75th percentile of the ASX Peer Group 100% EDO Desferment design and the state of the s Proportion of Tranche B EPS Performance during measurement period EPS growth at <6% to vest EPS growth at <6% EPS growth between 6% and 12% EPS growth >12% 0% to 100% pro rata 100% Exercise price The exercise price is \$Nil.
-13070 Forfeiture and termination Rights will lapse if performance conditions are not met.
+Feature Description Opportunity/ Allocation CEO/Managing Director: 70% of fixed remuneration Other Executives: 50% of fixed remuneration The opportunity is divided by the share price face value to determine the number of rights.
+Performance hurdle Vesting of the rights will be subject to achievement of the vesting a conditions sot out bolow: r enormance nurule g conditions set out below.
+Vesting Condition 1: The main Vesting Condition is that the elig within the Group on the Test Date.
+If employment has ceased w performance rights will lapse unless the Board at its absolute dis ith the Group prior to the Test Date, the • Vesting Condition 2: Vesting is also conditional on the continua of duties in the best interests of Metarock.
+If it is deemed the elig or dishonestly, or is in breach of obligations to Metarock, the Bo some or all of the performance rights will lapse. gible participant has acted fraudulently • Vesting Condition 3: If Vesting Conditions 1 and 2 are achieved there are two further Vesting Conditions that will each be applied independently to 50% of the performance rights.
+These Vesting Conditions depend on Metarock's TSR percentile rank during the TSR measurement period and the Earnings per Share (EPS) performance over the measurement period: (a) Tranche A: 50% of the performance rights will be conditional on the Company's TSR rank relative to companies in the ASX Peer Group.
+The ASX Peer Group consists of entities comprised in the ASX Small Ordinaries Index; and (b) Tranche B: 50% of the performance rights will be conditional on the Company's EPS performance.
+The percentage of performance rights which will vest will be as a specified in the table below: TSR Rank during TSR measurement period Proportion of Tranche A to vest Below 50th percentile of the ASX Peer Group 0% 50th percentile to 75th percentile of the ASX Peer Group 50% plus 2% for each percentile above 50th percentile Above 75th percentile of the ASX Peer Group 100% Proportion of Tranche B EPS Performance during measurement period to vest EPS growth at <6% 0% EPS growth between 6% and 12% 0% to 100% pro rata EPS growth >12% 100% Exercise price The exercise price is \$Nil.
+Forfeiture and termination Rights will lapse if performance conditions are not met.
 Rights w employment unless the board determines otherwise, e.g. in the disability, death or redundancy.